Blog Post

 Amazing!
 Our alternative data turns out to be quite useful primarily to discretionary, and private equity and with a few adjustments to quantitative funds.
 It feels like the sky is the limit.
 We probably need to create a new business unit to deal exclusively with the 15 social intelligence metrics that we discovered to date.

-Please do reach out and share your views or questions @DigitalMR_CEO, mmichael@digital-mr.com if you find this interesting.
+Please do reach out and share your views or questions @listening247, mmichael@listening247.com if you find this interesting.